-In the specific case when a photometric survey includes spectroscopic redshifts for a representative sub-sample spread over the same area, these represents extra information, which can be exploited to obtain improved estimates of the missing redshifts.
+In the specific case when a photometric survey includes spectroscopic redshifts for a representative sub-sample spread over the same area, these represent additional information, which can be exploited to obtain improved estimates of the missing redshifts.
 Since galaxies are spatially clustered, angular neighbours on the sky preserve a degree of redshift correlation, depending on the depth of the catalogue.
-The deeper the catalogue, the weaker the correlation, due to projection over a deeper baseline.
-Still, an angular correlation remains, as can be seen explicitly in Fig. \ref{fig:NN}, in the data of the VIMOS Public Extragalactic Redshift Survey \citep[VIPERS,][]{Guzzo14}.
+The deeper the catalogue, the weaker the correlation because the projection is made over a deeper baseline.
+Still, an angular correlation remains, as can be seen explicitly in Fig. \ref{fig:NN}, in the data of the VIMOS Public Extragalactic Redshift Survey \citep[VIPERS;][]{Guzzo14}.

-Such a correlation was exploited, for example, to improve knowledge of the sample overall redshift distribution \citep{Newman08}, a fundamental quantity for many cosmological investigations, as, e.g., weak lensing tomography.
-With VIPERS, instead, it was used in the estimate of the galaxy density field, to fill the gaps due to missing redshifts \citep{Cucciati2014}.
-Even more finely, \citet{Aragon-Calvo15} used the fact that galaxies are typically confined within cosmic web structures to get a dramatic improvement in the estimate of photo-zs for $\sim 200$ million Sloan Digital Sky Survey galaxies, starting from only $\sim 1$ million spectroscopically measured redshifts.
+This correlation was exploited, for example, to improve our knowledge of the overall sample redshift distribution \citep{Newman08}, which is a fundamental quantity for many cosmological investigations such as weak-lensing tomography.
+With VIPERS, instead, it was used to estimate the galaxy density field to fill the gaps due to missing redshifts \citep{Cucciati2014}.
+Even more finely, \citet{Aragon-Calvo15} used the fact that galaxies are typically confined within cosmic web structures to obtain a dramatic improvement in the estimate of photo-zs for $\sim 200$ million Sloan Digital Sky Survey galaxies, starting from only about one million spectroscopically measured redshifts.

-Our goal with the work presented here, has been to optimally retrieve such non-local information from the neighbouring objects of a given galaxy building upon a specific class of ML architectures, {\sl Graph Neural Networks} (GNN).
-The key property of this class is the ability to combine information from unstructured data, based on our priors of the task at hand \citep{Bronstein17}.
+Our goal with the work presented here has been to optimally retrieve this non-local information from the neighbouring objects of a given galaxy building upon a specific class of ML architectures, graph neural networks (GNN).
+The key property of this class is the ability to combine information from unstructured data based on our priors of the task at hand \citep{Bronstein17}.
 The end goal is to obtain an improved estimate of the galaxy redshift.